lkuper/dissertation/dissertation/jfp-reviews-notes.md

 > since no meets are required) in the title is misleading, and would be
 > more accurately named "poset-based" or similar.
 This really needs to
 > be resolved.

+I think requiring a partial function that takes a pair of states, instead of requiring a join-semilattice with lubs, would mean a fundamental change to the flavor and focus of the work.
+In the distributed systems community, the work on CRDTs made the observation that the "conflict resolution functions" that Dynamo called for could in fact often be seen as least upper bounds in a lattice.
+This work is continuing in that tradition.
+A big part of the point of this work is to exploit join-semilattice properties to get determinism.
+Indeed, a join-semilattice isn't always the most natural fit for the data.
+But, excitingly, it often is!
+And those are the cases where I think LVars shine.

+We see arbitrary updates are an interesting generalization that allows us to conveniently handle more data structures.
+I can't help feeling a bit like we're being punished for having added that generalization.
+If the model still lacked arbitrary update operations (as was the case in our POPL paper), maybe the reviewer would not have minded our use of lubs.
+But, since we took a step toward generalizing things, the reviewer is unhappy that we haven't gone even further.

+Furthermore, in the common case where all updates *are* least upper bounds, we enjoy idempotence of updates -- which makes possible some clever implementation tricks, as discussed in our POPL paper.
+In any case, the name LVars is pretty entrenched!

+All that said, I am perfectly fine with taking some emphasis off lubs, and I think that moving the arbitrary update capability to lambdaLVar would accomplish that.

 > --